VideoSum: A Python Library for Surgical Video Summarization: RESULTS

-In order to evaluate the different methods, we use the \textit{Fr\'echet Inception Distance} (FID) \cite{Heusel2017} to compare how close the collection of images in the \textit{storyboard} is to the full set of frames in the video.
-In Fig. \ref{fig:plot}, we show how the FID changes as we increase the number of images in the storyboard for each one of the methods.
+An exemplary storyboard for the methods \textit{inception}, \textit{uid}, and \textit{scda} is shown in Fig. \ref{fig:inception}, \ref{fig:uid}, and \ref{fig:scda}, respectively.
+These storyboards correspond to the same video\footnote{See \url{https://github.com/luiscarlosgph/videosum/blob/main/test/data/video.mp4}} whose \textit{time} summary is presented in Fig. \ref{fig:time}.
+In order to evaluate the different methods, we use the \textit{Fr\'echet Inception Distance} (FID) \cite{Heusel2017}.
+The FID compares two Gaussian distributions.
+To compare how close the storyboard is to the video, we estimate one Gaussian from the feature vectors of \textit{all} the frames of a video, and another one from the feature vectors of \textit{only} those frames included in the storyboard.
+In Fig.~\ref{fig:plot}, we show how the FID changes (for the video shown in Fig. \ref{fig:time}) as we increase the number of images in the storyboard for each one of the methods.
 As shown in Fig. \ref{fig:plot}, the \textit{inception} method outperforms all the others for collages of different sizes.
 Without sophisticated optimizations, the current run times for an hour of video sampled at $1\,$fps are $13\,$s, $86\,$s, $216\,s$, and $74\,$s for \textit{time}, \textit{inception}, \textit{uid}, and \textit{scda}, respectively.